Each Chinese New Year is designated by one of 12 Animals (in the order of):

 Kung Hee Fat Choy!!

 The first video is from last Friday.
 It shows the lions being fed the li see paper (red envelopes with money inside).
-Clicking on the arrow on the bottom right corner and then clicking on HQ after the video starts will display each video in high quality.

 The second video is from 2006.
 This video shows the lions doing acrobatic skills.